Are you ready to learn how to sew vinyl? Then you’ve come to the right place!

 Pressing: No iron.

 An iron will instantly melt the fabric.
-Instead, finger press the seams.
+Instead, finger press the seams or tap the seams with a rubber mallet.
 If you have some serious creases, try leaving it out in the sun or somewhere warm.
-You can even turn on a hot shower and get the creases that way.
-You can also add weight (like a heavy textbook) to flatten out creased or set seams.
+You can even utilize steam from a shower.
+You can add weight (like a heavy textbook) to flatten out creased or set seams, as well.

 Did you find this information helpful?
 Share with your friends or download the Quick Reference Fabric Card for your own use!